-The Principal is the professional leader of the school and works in partnership with the Board of Members.
-As the Board's Chief Executive, the Principal shall not cause or allow any practice, activity or decision that is unethical, unlawful, and imprudent or which violates the Board's Charter or expressed values or commonly held professional ethic.
+The Principal is the professional leader of the school and works in partnership with the Board.
+As the Board's Chief Executive, the Principal shall not cause or allow any practice, activity or decision that is unethical, unlawful, and imprudent or which violates the Board's Strategic Plan or expressed values or commonly held professional ethic.